Trevor Walker MP

 Trevor Walker has represented the Barbuda People’s Movement (BPM) for many years and previously served in the UPP Cabinet in Antigua.
 Trevor Walker was first elected to the Barbuda Council in 2001.
 He was educated at the Holy Trinity School and was awarded a degree in Economics by St Leo University in Florida.
 He worked at the K Club as the local manager for nine years.
 His father, Rueben Harris, was Minister of Education for eighteen years.

-He has since been returned to represent Barbuda for BPM with a large majority, after Hurricane Irma devastated the island and the government responded with a land-grab that made international headlines.
-His win was important as Barbudans young and very old were forced by the Antiguan government to travel back to Antigua to vote in an unexpected general election; in spite of Barbuda being a constituency in it’s own right.
-Trevor’s mandate for this term will be to secure Barbuda Land Rights and bring development to Barbudans on their own terms.
+He has since been returned to represent Barbuda for BPM with a large majority after Hurricane Irma devastated the island.
+His win was an important victory as Barbudans young and old were forced by the Antiguan government to travel back to Antigua to vote in an unexpected general election after the hurricane, in spite of Barbuda being a constituency in it’s own right.